HARU-Leit/open-fitter/README.md

     *   **OpenFitter Converter**: A standalone Editor Window to convert clothing prefabs.
         *   Applies RBF deformation to meshes.
         *   Applies Bone Pose transformation to the armature.
-        *   **Auto Re-binding**: Recalculates BindPoses to ensure the mesh retains its fitted shape without double-deformation artifacts.
         *   **Asset Saving**: Automatically saves deformed meshes and creates a ready-to-use Prefab.

 ## Installation